khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Storage

-Storage is a section that can be quite confusing as there a lot of mixed reports regarding PCIe/NVMe based devices, manyy of these reports are based off old information from back when PCIe/NVMe drives were not natively supported like block size mattering or require kexts/.efi drivers.
-Well High Sierra brought native support for these types of drives but certain ones still do not work and can cause instability if not removed/blocked out at an ACPI level.
+Storage is a section that can be quite confusing as there a lot of mixed reports regarding PCIe/NVMe based devices, many of these reports are based off old information from back when PCIe/NVMe drives were not natively supported like block size mattering or require kexts/.efi drivers.
+Well, High Sierra brought native support for these types of drives but certain ones still do not work and can cause instability if not removed/blocked out at an ACPI level.
 These drives include the following:

 **SSDs that aren't supported AT ALL**